TRCEvictionMap/trc-eviction-map-nuxt/content/about.md

 ### Representing evictions geographically

-As of this writing, the map uses 4 key metrics to represent eviction and demographic characteristics across Dane County.
+As of this writing, the map uses 4 metrics to represent eviction and demographic characteristics across Dane County.
 We use [block groups](#block-groups) as the statistical geographical unit to organize these metrics.

 | Metric                        | Description                                                                                           |
 | ---                           | ---                                                                                                   |